annotation/text-fabric/tf/docs/about/annotate.md

 Spacy (see `tf.tools.myspacy`).
 In that case there is already a node type `ent` and features `eid` and `kind`.

-When you make manual annotations, the annotations are saved as `.tsv` files.
+When you make manual annotations, the annotations are saved as TSV files.
-In order to create nodes for them in your corpus, you can use those `.tsv` files, read off the feature information, and invoke `tf.dataset.modify` function to generate new nodes and add them to your corpus.
+In order to create nodes for them in your corpus, you can use those TSV files, read off the feature information, and invoke `tf.dataset.modify` function to generate new nodes and add them to your corpus.